Framing for a New Ceiling Fixture

 Working through the channel, measure the distance between the joists and cut a 2x4 to this length.
 Attach a fan-rated outlet box to the midpoint of the 2x4 where you want the fixture to be.
-Attach a joist hanger to each end of the 2x4, keeping it flush, not protruding past the end of the wood.
+Attach a joist hanger to each end of the 2x4, keeping them flush, not protruding past the end of the wood.
 Butting the 2x4 against a flat surface while assembling can help to keep the bracket set properly.
 Insert the support assembly between the joists and set it so the outlet box is flush with the ceiling surface.

 Cut drywall patches to fit the space on each side of the new outlet box and attach them to the 2x4 support with drywall screws.
 Tape the seams with mess tape and cover the whole thing with joint compound and smooth it out.
 Apply several coats to build up a smooth finish that can be sanded and painted to touch up.

 An easier alternative to repairing the damage is to use one coat of mud and then cover the rough repair with a preformed medallion.
 A plastic medallion can be installed using caulk to stick it to the surface or using the fixture cover plate to hold it in place.
 You can also get a plaster medallion, these should be installed using setting joint compound or plaster of Paris to attach it to the ceiling.
 Keep pressure on the medallion to hold it in place until the mud has set.

 A ceiling fixture may be installed one of two ways, it may have screws that hold the base to the mounting strap on the outlet box to support the weight, or a threaded rod and coupler may be used to suspend the fixture.
 To install a fixture with screws, locate the base and make sure there are two holes that line up with the screw holes in the mounting strap.
 Also check that the screws to be used thread freely into the holes before holding the light up to begin installation.